Sickle cell disease by race

 When Actions Speak Louder Than Words — Racism and Sickle Cell Disease

-When Actions Speak Louder Than Words — Racism and Sickle Cell Disease. in Nature on parasite genomic variation of severe malaria cases identifies parasite genomic regions with alleles associated with severe disease risk in HbS individuals.
+in Nature on parasite genomic variation of severe malaria cases identifies parasite genomic regions with alleles associated with severe disease risk in HbS individuals.
+Learn more about rare blood types, and the importance of a diverse blood supply.

 What is Sickle Cell Disease?